Abduction Survivor and New York Times Best-Selling Author of "My Story"

 Through this traumatic experience, Elizabeth has become an advocate for change related to child abduction, recovery programs, and National legislation.
 Elizabeth triumphantly testified before her captor and the world about the very private nightmare she suffered during her abduction, which led to conviction.

-Elizabeth is currently involved in the "Elizabeth Smart Foundation”, and she has helped promote The National AMBER Alert, The Adam Walsh Child Protection & Safety Act and other safety legislation to help prevent abductions.
+The Founder of the "Elizabeth Smart Foundation", Elizabeth has also helped promote The National AMBER Alert, The Adam Walsh Child Protection & Safety Act and other safety legislation to help prevent abductions.